tahiri-lab/iPhyloGeo/README.md

 1. git clone https://github.com/tahiri-lab/aPhylogeo
 2. If you do not have `virtualenv` installed, run `python3 -m pip install --user virtualenv`
-3. Create a new virtual environment (venv) in your terminal using `python3 -m venv aPhyloGeo_env`.
+3. Create a new virtual environment (venv) in your terminal using `python3 -m venv venv`.
-4. Still in the terminal, enter the new venv using `source aPhyloGeo_env/bin/activate`.
+4. Still in the terminal, enter the new venv using `source venv/bin/activate`.
-5. Make sure your are in the aPhyloGeo directory, and install the aPhyloGeo package using `pip install -e .`.

 For a windows based system, you can use the following commands:
 1. git clone https://github.com/tahiri-lab/aPhylogeo
 2. If you do not have `virtualenv` installed, run `python3 -m pip install --user virtualenv`
-3. Create a new virtual environment (venv) in your terminal using `python3 -m venv aPhyloGeo_env`.
+3. Create a new virtual environment (venv) in your terminal using `python3 -m venv venv`.
-4. Still in the terminal, activate the new venv using `aPhyloGeo_env/Scripts/activate .`.
+4. Still in the terminal, activate the new venv using `venv/Scripts/activate`.

-5. Make sure your are in the aPhyloGeo directory, and install the aPhyloGeo package using `pip install -e .`.
+N.B.
+You'll need Microsoft C++ Build Tools to build some of the requirements, you can find it here: https://visualstudio.microsoft.com/visual-cpp-build-tools/ .
+Make sure to include the C++ build tools.

 Then you can install the other requirements.
 Make sure you are using the same venv as above.
-Make sure youa re in the iPhyloGeo directory.
+Make sure you are in the iPhyloGeo directory.
 Then run the following commands :
 ```
 pip install -r requirements.txt